 "We completed the equivalent of 39 years of computational chemistry in just under 9 hours."

 Steve Litster, Ph.D., Global Head of Scientific Computing, Novartis

-The AWS environment is designed to give customers the ability to follow a broad range of international security and data protection standards.
-If your lab uses protected health information as part of its research program (as defined under the U.S. Health Insurance Portability and Accountability Act (HIPAA)), AWS can sign Business Associate Agreements (BAAs) and provide the technical infrastructure to ensure you have the ability to meet your statutory privacy requirements.
+The AWS environment is designed to give you the ability to follow a broad range of international security and data protection standards.
+If your R&D organization is running projects that use protected health information (as defined under the U.S. Health Insurance Portability and Accountability Act (HIPAA)), AWS can sign Business Associate Agreements (BAAs) and provide the technical infrastructure to ensure you have the ability to meet your statutory privacy requirements.